 Please note, this schedule may vary depending on the particular project the volunteer is participating on.

 Volunteers in Kerala are accommodated in Kochi in a volunteer house run by local coordinators.
-Living is comfortable and you will have access to electricity, WiFi and western-style toilets.
+Living is basic but comfortable and you will have access to electricity, WiFi and western-style toilets.
+There are fans provided, however, it is important to be aware that there is no air-conditioning at the volunteer house.
 Your showers are cold but being a warm climate almost all year, it’s never a problem.
-All bedding is provided and you can expect to be sharing a room with 1 to 6 other volunteers of the same gender.
+All bedding is provided and you can expect to be sharing a room with 1 to 4 other volunteers of the same gender.
 You will be required to bring your own toiletries and towels and private room upgrades are available.

 Breakfast, lunch and dinner is provided at the volunteer accommodation each day, excluding dinner on Sunday evening.
 Please note that only breakfast and dinner are available to volunteers on the Medical and Dentistry projects and lunch needs to be purchased at the hospital or clinic you are placed at, for a very affordable price.